BigDataIA-Spring2023-Team-03/Assignment2/README.md

 6. Here, you can register or login to the application.
 Once logged in, you would be redirected to the DataFetcher Page.

+7. To view airflow dags available locally, go to: http://localhost:8080/

 ## Acknowledgements
 The FASTAPI Fetcher was built by the BigDataIA-Spring2023-Team-03 group as part of an assignment.
 Special thanks to the following technologies: